bxdoan/bxdoan/README.md

 <div align="center">

-> Too many of us are not living our dreams because we are living our fears.
+> Your time is limited, so don’t waste it living someone else’s life.

-> — Les Brown —
+> — Steve Jobs —

 </div>